 Click to View - Recommended Tours & Hotels in Kuala Lumpur

 Explore the melting pot of Malaysian culture in the bustling KL metropolis with the KL heritage tour.
 Must-see places include Batu Caves, Jamek Mosque, the Central Market, Sin Sze Si Ya Temple, Sri Maha Mariamman Temple, Little India and Chinatown.
 This would be a great photography and shopping opportunity as well.

-Being a rich melting pot of cultural diversity, Malaysia is renowned for its sumptuous array of gastronomics offerings, both local and international.
-Sink your teeth into local offerings, such as the famous Assam Laksa, Rojak, Cendol, Chee Cheong Fun and many more!
-Also, don’t miss the hawker food while you’re here!
+Being a rich melting pot of cultural diversity, Malaysia is renowned for its sumptuous array of gastronomic offerings, both local and international.
+Sink your teeth into local offerings, such as the famous Assam Laksa, Rojak, Cendol, Chee Cheong Fun and many more.
+Do not miss the hawker food while you’re here.

 Melaka Historical Tour

-For the history buff and culture vultures, the historical city of Malacca has so much to offer – from beautiful colonial architectures and the vibrant Peranakan culture to the upbeat Jingling Nona dance of the Eurasian community.
-Make a point to learn more about old world Malaysia through the city of Malacca.
+For the history buff and culture vultures, the historical city of Melaka has so much to offer, from beautiful colonial architectures and the vibrant Peranakan culture to the upbeat Jingling Nona dance of the Eurasian community.
+Make a point to learn more about old-world Malaysia through the city of Melaka.

 Melia Kuala Lumpur